swiss-territorial-data-lab/proj-dqry/README.md

 ### Hardware

 The scripts have been run with Ubuntu 20.04 OS on a 32 GiB RAM machine with 16 GiB GPU (NVIDIA Tesla T4) compatible with [CUDA](https://detectron2.readthedocs.io/en/latest/tutorials/install.html) to use the library [detectron2](https://github.com/facebookresearch/detectron2), dedicated to object detection with Deep Learning algorithms. <br>
-The main limitation for this project is the number of tiles to proceed and the amount of prediction.
-The provided requirements stand for a zoom level equal to or below 17 and for an AOI corresponding to SWISSIMAGE acquisition footprints (about a third of Switzerland surface max).
-For higher zoom level and/or a larger AOI, the number of data to process might lead to RAM saturation.
-In this case either a machine with larger RAM is required, or the AOI needs to be subdivided in a smaller area.
+The main limitation of this project is the number of tiles to proceed with and the amount of prediction.
+The provided requirements stand for a zoom level equal to or below 17 and an AOI corresponding to SWISSIMAGE acquisition footprints (about a third of Switzerland's surface at maximum).
+For a higher zoom level and/or a larger AOI, the number of data to process might lead to RAM saturation.
+In this case, either a machine with larger RAM is required, or the AOI needs to be subdivided into a smaller area.

 ### Installation